-Sometimes we’re asked what is the most important thing that Columbus area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Columbus area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the proper performance of your HVAC system, plus your home's air quality.
-Studies show that indoor air pollution is among the top five environmental health risks?
+Changing furnace and return air filters is critical to the effectiveness of your HVAC system, in addition to your home's air quality.
+Studies show that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not a tough thing to do for most Columbus homeowners, but there are often two obstacles to actually accomplishing this task:
+Changing the air filters is not a tough thing to do for most Columbus homeowners, but there are often two challenges to actually getting it done:

 When To Change Your Air Filters

 Most filters have a timeline printed on the packaging.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you'll notice that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
-The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
+Pay attention at the store and you should see that some are meant to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
+The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
 If they're dirty, change them!
-A dirty air filter can contribute or cause damage to costly components, like your compressor, so it's better to change it out more often than to let it go.
+A dirty air filter can add or cause damage to costly components, like your compressor, so it's better to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+Keep in mind that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 - Type of filter your A/C system requires